When to Use duo

 How It Works in Practice

-Planning a feature
+Designing a feature

-"Add user authentication" # AI runs the atomic cycle:
+"Add user authentication" # AI runs the atomic cycle

 # LOAD → reads PRFAQ, DECISIONS, CONSTRAINTS